TelenorNorway/fetch.kt/README.md

 > **Warning**
 >
-> This module might work for Java, but there is no guarantee and this
+> This package is built for Kotlin!
+You probably can use it in Java,
-> module is not built to run on Java.
-No support will be provided for
+> however..
+No support will be provided for Java consumers.
-> Java consumers.

 ## Dependency